Required Minimum Distributions and Your Self-Directed IRA

 Consider spreading out large distributions to avoid bumping into a higher tax bracket.
 But be careful.
 You’ll have to think about your individual tax needs.
 Consulting with a tax advisor can provide personalized strategies to manage your RMDs effectively and minimize tax liabilities.

 RMDs are an integral part of retirement planning with a Self-Directed IRA.
 Understanding them means understanding your account’s future.
 Don’t be intimidated by these—instead, take hold of your future by knowing what your plan is.
 That’s the appeal of Self-Directed IRAs: you get to call the shots.
-If you’re interested in learning more about managing RMDs with a Self-Directed IRA, call 866-7500-IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.

 5/5 - (43 votes)